Kanban vs Scrum vs Agile vs waterfall: What’s the difference?

 Summary

-If you’re not sure which project management methodology or framework will be the best to manage your team, we’ve got you covered.
-Learn everything about waterfall, Agile, Kanban, and Scrum—what they stand for, how to use them, the benefits and drawbacks, and how they compare to one another.
+If you’re not sure which project management methodology or framework will be the best to manage your team, we’re here to help.
+Learn everything about Kanban, Scrum, Agile, and waterfall—what they stand for, how to use them, and the benefits and drawbacks.
+We’ll also explore key comparisons, such as Kanban vs Scrum and Agile vs waterfall, to help you identify the right fit for your cross-functional team.

 Waterfall.
 Agile.
 Kanban.
 Scrum.
 What do these words have to do with project management, what are the differences, and how can you pick the methodology that’s right for your team?

 If you’re unsure about the meaning of any of these terms, we’ve got you covered.
-In this article, we dive into what each of them mean, what the benefits and disadvantages are, and how they compare.
+In this article, we dive into what each of them mean, what the benefits and disadvantages are, and how they compare, including Agile vs Scrum and Scrum vs Kanban.

 Use the jump-to links on the left to navigate to a particular headline if you’re here to get the answer to a specific question.
 Or stick around for the ultimate guide to answer all the questions you have regarding waterfall, Agile, Kanban, and Scrum.